Dennet4/PlotApp/README.md

 # PlotApp

-Python 3 providing  a GUI based on PyQt5 to run a generic 3D printer with camera support.
+Python 3 package providing a GUI based on PyQt5 to run a generic 3D printer with camera support.

 ## Installation